jsheroes/website/src/pages/blog/call-for-papers-2023-insights.md

 ## The learnings

 These are some of our learnings from this year and from previous editions.
 We hope these learnings are useful for other event organizers:
- - If you expect more then 100 proposals, use a tool to manage everything, it is worth every penny.
+ - If you expect more than 100 proposals, use a tool to manage everything, it is worth every penny.
  - Keep the form as short as possible, but make sure you have a non-public field where the speaker can explain what makes the proposal stand out
  - Limit the number of proposals per speaker.
 Almost all the speakers that were selected had a single proposal.
  - Ask speakers to select a category when submitting, but don't limit them to your predefined categories